-As accounting officer, the Headteacher has responsibility for reviewing the effectiveness of the system of internal control.
+As accounting officers, the Headteachers have responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of the internal auditor; - the work of the external auditor; - the financial management and governance self-assessment process or the school resource management selfassessment tool; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the internal auditor; - the work of the external auditor; - the financial management and governance self-assessment process or the school resource management self-assessment tool; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Finance, Audit & Risk Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The accounting officers have been advised of the implications of the result of their review of the system of internal control by the Finance, Audit & Risk Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the board of trustees on 07 December 2022 and signed on its behalf by:
+Approved by order of the board of trustees on 06 December 2023 and signed on its behalf by: